 Brutalist Recreational Architecture

-The fiber of skateboard park design is connected to the brutalist aesthetic.
 With concrete surfaces and odd shapes, the skatepark became a clever tribute to the brutalist movement.

 Let’s take a look at a few skateboard parks that illustrate the architectural style.

 Located in London, England, the Southbank Centre is known worldwide as a skateboarding hotspot.
 Opened in 1973, the building served as the foundation for the city’s skateboard culture.
 Without the building, skateboarding wouldn’t have developed the way it did.

 Located in San Luis Obispo, California, the SLO skatepark is a 17,000-square-foot tribute to brutalist designs.

 Let’s take a look at a few important works of brutalist architecture and how the style has impacted the world.

 Although primarily a mid-century modern design, brutalism is still alive today.
 It fell out of favor during the 80s and was nearly non-existent in the 1990s and 2000s when it came to new constructions.

 The name itself is enough to deter a lot of people.
 But the name comes from the French term for raw concrete rather than a brutal nature.